HeZhang1994/video-audio-tools/README.md

 1. Set the **name/path of input/output media files** in ```VideoAudioProcessing.py``` (see comments for details).

-2. Execute the following command on Terminal.
+2. Execute the following command in Terminal.
 ```bash
 ~$ python VideoAudioProcessing.py
 # or